 Social circumstances also make a person more likely to engage in prolonged substance use, including a lack of parental involvement or care during childhood and early difficulties with education.

-So, which is more important?
+Which is more important?
 Genetics or environment?

 The answer is both.
 It is important to remember that addiction is a complex disorder caused by a combination of genetics and the environment.
 Neither side can be wholly blamed for addiction – it results from a delicate interaction between the two.